Hector Pitchforth: Final years

 As the year of 1926 progressed, Pitchforth's mental state worsened.
 He took all of his dishes, utensils, pans, cups and saucers, and went alone in his outboard motor boat to hide them.
-He passed on instructions on where to find these supplies, but his Inuit former friend Qilliq was not able to uncover the location.
+He passed on instructions on where to find these supplies, but his Inuk former friend Qilliq was not able to uncover the location.
 Pitchforth then went on to kill the puppies and several adult dogs used for travel and hunting.
 Because the Inuit needed these dogs for life in Kivitoo, many decided to flee and relocate at a new location.
 As they left, Pitchforth started shooting at them, though his poor eyesight resulted in him missing every shot.
 Once they left, he destroyed the shacks and his own boat.
 His former friend Qilliq and another man, Atakaalik, went to see how we was after some time, during which he ordered them away and refused to speak with them.

 Pitchforth's last diary entry was on Christmas Day, 1926.
 He wrote: "Sky a bit clearer to the Southward, a beautiful ruddy flash tinted the ice and snow most beautifully.
 Not in the least like Xmas to myself and I feel so ill as to be nearly helpless."
-He was seen standing outside his shack by a woman passing through shortly after New Years' Day, but after that passersby found his shack snowed in.
-Inuit reported this to the Hudson’s Bay Company manager at Clyde River, who in turn reported it to the RCMP.
+He was seen standing outside his shack by a woman passing through shortly after New Year's Day, but after that passersby found his shack snowed in.
+Inuit reported this to the Hudson's Bay Company manager at Clyde River, who in turn reported it to the RCMP.
 One officer, Constable Murray, was sent to investigate.
 Murray found his house locked from the inside, and had to break in, where he found Pitchforth dead in his bed, frozen upright in a sitting position.
 Among his only personal items were a large quantity of walrus tusks, which the RCMP allowed the Inuit to take.
 He also had fox pelts, many rifles and shotguns, including one frozen at his side, dirty clothing and dishes, and his diary.
-The police used the diary to determine the Inuit did not have a role in his death, and distributed him remaining other items among them.
+The police used the diary to determine the Inuit did not have a role in his death, and distributed his remaining other items among them.

-Sabellum refused to pay Pitchford's salary to his surviving kin unless they gave up his diary, which they believed contained records of furs he had hidden, something that could have returned profit to the company.
+Sabellum refused to pay Pitchforth's salary to his surviving kin unless they gave up his diary, which they believed contained records of furs he had hidden, something that could have returned profit to the company.
 No such information was found, and the company was effectively ended, leaving all trade in the area to the Hudson's Bay Company.